samhita-alla/flyte-banana/README.md

 [Banana](https://www.banana.dev/) provides inference hosting for ML models on serverless GPUs.
 The code for Banana is located in the [banana](banana/) directory.

+### HuggingFace
+The [HuggingFace Hub](https://huggingface.co/models) provides a seamless way to store and retrieve models, complete with built-in versioning.

 ## 🛠️ Setup

 1. Make a copy of this repository by forking it.
 2. Configure your Banana account by creating a deployment and linking to the forked GitHub repo.
-This can be done by navigating to Team > Integrations > GitHub > Manage Repos.
+This can be done by navigating to Team > Integrations > GitHub > Manage Repos, and Deploy > Deploy from GitHub > your repo.
 3. Create a virtual environment and install the required Flyte and Banana dependencies.
 4. Obtain access tokens for HuggingFace and GitHub and store them in files within a secrets directory, as follows: